Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Conclusion

 \section{Conclusion}

-In this paper, we propose a ``\textit{filter-correlate-compress}'' framework to remove the visual redundancy in MLLMs.
-By resolving critical ``\textit{what-where-how}'' challenges, the framework reduces redundant visual tokens while preserving critical information.
-The effectiveness of the framework is demonstrated through specialized variants for vision encoders (\textit{FiCoCo-V}) and LLM decoders (\textit{FiCoCo-L}), enabling efficient deployment across diverse MLLM architectures for both image and video understanding tasks.
-We hope our discoveries can contribute to further advancements in the acceleration of multimodal foundation models.
+In this paper, we propose a ``\textit{filter-correlate-compress}'' acceleration framework to systematically eliminate visual redundancy in MLLMs through a principled three-stage pipeline.
+The \textit{filter} stage performs dynamic redundancy-based token discard using variation-aware thresholds, while the \textit{correlate} stage identifies semantic relationships between tokens and the \textit{compress} stage jointly enables correlation-based information recycling, thereby significantly reducing computational complexity while preserving critical multimodal information.
+The effectiveness of our framework is rigorously demonstrated through specialized variants for vision encoders (\textit{FiCoCo-V}) and LLM decoders (\textit{FiCoCo-L}), achieving consistent acceleration benefits across diverse MLLM architectures for both image and video understanding tasks with minimal accuracy degradation.